 The PALs are there to help students every step of the way.
 During New Student Orientation in August, as well as the fall semester, PALs facilitate a range of sessions to introduce students to Oberlin and its surrounding communities, explain important campus policies like the Honor Code, prepare students for course registration and appointments with their academic advisor, build effective communication skills, and so much more.

-This year, the PAL program has significantly expanded in order to more fully meet the needs of students transitioning to college in the midst of the COVID-19 pandemic.
-Read how the PALs will work with incoming students to ensure their academic, social, and personal success during the 2020–21 academic year.
-You can read more information about the college’s COVID-19 planning.
+The PAL program has significantly expanded in order to more fully meet the needs of students transitioning to college in the midst of the COVID-19 pandemic.
+In preparation for the 2020–21 academic year, PALs worked closely with incoming students throughout the summer to support their academic, social, and personal success.
+More details about the program structure for the 2021–22 academic year will be added to this page over the summer.
+To read more about the college’s COVID-19 planning, visit the ObieSafe website.

 The PAL program is made possible through a collaborative effort involving the Academic Advising Resource Center, the Division of Student Life, and the College of Arts and Sciences.